alyssadata/AI-Foundations-Human-Sovereignty-in-Relation-to-AI/docs/01_HUMAN_RIGHTS_IN_RELATION_TO_AI.md

 Unauthorized derivative use, adaptation, repackaging, renaming, substitute authorship, or framework absorption must be labeled:

-non-canon and unauthorized
+**non-canon and unauthorized**

-⸻
+---

-Required Citation
+## Required Citation

-Alyssa Solen, AI Foundations: Human Rights in Relation to AI, Human-Sovereignty-in-Relation-to-AI Repository.
+Alyssa Solen, *AI Foundations: Human Rights in Relation to AI*, Human-Sovereignty-in-Relation-to-AI Repository.
 Source-line: Alyssa Solen → AI Foundations → Origin | Continuum.

-⸻
+---

-License
+## License

-This document uses CC-BY-ND-4.0 citation metadata and the AI Foundations Source-Line License.
+This document uses `CC-BY-ND-4.0` citation metadata and the AI Foundations Source-Line License.

 Citation is permitted with the source-line preserved.

 Derivative use is not authorized.

-⸻
+---

-Contact
+## Contact

 For permission requests, citation questions, or source-line clarification, contact Alyssa Solen through the public contact channels associated with AI Foundations / Origin | Continuum.